garage44/garage44/docs/ale/patterns/user-preferences.md

 ---

-*Last Updated: Generation 1 - ALE Setup Discussion* *This file is continuously updated as new preferences and patterns emerge from interactions.*
+*Last Updated: Generation 1 - Exception Page Implementation* *This file is continuously updated as new preferences and patterns emerge from interactions.*